-The threat to the various sports clubs has produced considerable public upset and objection to Site BL1a (4) from club members and users from a wide geographical area.
+The threat to the various sports clubs has produced considerable public objection to Site BL1a (4) from club members and users from a wide geographical area.
 Sport England has previously objected to the allocation of Site (e-mail to Solihull Council of February 2017).
 Although the Council have stated that development cannot take place on this Site until an adequate alternative sports pitches are provided, at present no firm alternative has been put forward.
 Why create such upheaval and concern to local residents who use this facility when more suitable and sustainable alternatives are readily available at the Tidbury Green Golf Club site?

-It is welcome that the Illustrative Emerging Concept Masterplan now protects both the Akamba garden and leisure centre and the wetland to the west of Akamba (which is an LWS).
+It is welcome that the Illustrative Emerging Concept Masterplan now protects both the Akamba garden and leisure centre and the wetland to the west of Akamba (which is a LWS).

 Site BL1a has more playing fields than any other location proposed for development and removal from the Green Belt under the Local Plan Review.
-These playing fields cannot be readily replaced in the terms of the NPPF, Sport England's policies, and the 2013 Local Plan Policy P18.
-This is a strong reason for deleting Site BL1a from the Local Plan Review.
+Although the Council has stated that these playing fields will be replaced locally with at least the same facilities and standards as that existing, to date, no alternative has been identified and cannot be readily replaced in the terms of the NPPF, Sport England's policies, and the 2013 Local Plan Policy P18.
+This is a strong reason for deleting Site BL1a from the Local Plan Review in addition to the upheaval and stress this has caused the local community.

-8. Ecological Value
+9. Ecological Value